VenkataSriHarshaTenneti/myntra-sales-analysis/README.md

 ## 🚀 How to Run This Project

-1. Clean data using Python (Colab notebook)
+1. Clone the repository
-2. Load cleaned data into PostgreSQL
+2. Open the Python notebook in Google Colab and run data cleaning steps
-3. Run SQL queries for analysis
+3. Import the cleaned dataset into PostgreSQL
-4. Connect Power BI to PostgreSQL
+4. Execute SQL queries from the `sql/` folder
-5. Build dashboard using visuals
+5. Open the Power BI file (`.pbix`) to view the dashboard

 ---